-It’s just a fact of life, however, that babies and kids born early are more likely to get sick with illnesses like RSV than those born at full term.
-A preemie may already have weak lungs along with an immune system so immature that it is essentially non existent, and infections like RSV are no joke.
+It’s just a fact of life that babies and kids born early are more likely to get sick with illnesses like RSV than those born at full term.
+A preemie may already have weak lungs along with an immune system so immature that it is essentially non-existent, and infections like RSV are no joke.
 Even the common cold can send a preemie to the hospital!
-I knew that my relatives and friends who fell into the “germ exposure is important” camp were only trying to be helpful, but at the same time I also knew that everyone in a preemie’s life – like grandparents, aunts and uncles, siblings, cousins, and friends – should be responsible for keeping her healthy.
+I knew that my relatives and friends who fell into the “germ exposure is important” camp were only trying to be helpful, but at the same time I also knew that everyone in a preemie’s life – like grandparents, aunts and uncles, siblings, cousins, and friends – could be and should be responsible for keeping her healthy.

 Do you want to help protect preemies from RSV during RSV Awareness Month and all year long?
-Even if you’re not a preemie parent, you can still protect preemies from RSV and other illnesses by taking a few simple steps and following these guidelines:
+Even if you’re not a preemie parent, you can still protect preemies from RSV and other wintertime illnesses like colds and the flu by following these guidelines: